Papers & Presentations

 SMRs and the Economies of Scale versus the Economies

-USA and now in the UK in small modular reactor (SMR) designs is driven by the very high cost and long duration of projects
+now in the UK in small modular reactor (SMR) designs is driven by the very high cost and long duration of projects like the

-like the EPR planned for Hinkley Point.
-Such projects are just too large for even the largest utility and they take too long
+EPR planned for Hinkley Point.
+Such projects are just too large for even the largest utility and they take too long to be

-to be able to respond to changes in market demand.
-Because of their smaller scale, (less than 300MWe), the investment for
+able to respond to changes in market demand.
+Because of their smaller scale, (less than 300MWe), the investment for an SMR

-be built where the level of demand is smaller, more in line with their power output.
-Or, if the demand is larger, a series
+SMRs can be built where the level of demand is smaller, more in line with their power output.
+Or, if the demand is

-the case for SMRs in the UK was examined both by a parliamentary committee and by industry.
-Each concluded that SMRs based
+In 2014, the case for SMRs in the UK was examined both by a parliamentary committee and by industry.
+Each concluded

-on well-proven light water reactor technology could be considered for the next phase of UK nuclear investment, after the 12
+that SMRs based on well-proven light water reactor technology could be considered for the next phase of UK nuclear investment,

 In his article in NEI in August 2015, Tony Roulstone explains why SMRs, can in principle, be designed to compete